StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 TOMES Tagger requires the following:

 - [Python](https://www.python.org) 3.0+ (using 3.5+)
-	- See the "./requirements.txt" file for additional module dependencies.
+	- See the `./requirements.txt` file for additional module dependencies.
 	- You will also want to install [pip](https://pypi.python.org/pypi/pip) for Python 3.
 - [Lynx](http://lynx.browser.org/) 2.8.8+ (using 2.8.8)
 	- The "lynx" command must be executable from any directory on your system.
 		- For Windows, this will likely require editing your Environmental Variables "PATH" to include the path to the lynx.exe file.
 - [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) 3.7+ (using 3.7.0)
 	- Please see the CoreNLP documentation for Java and memory requirements, etc.
-	- If you want to use the TOMES Project NER mappings, you must place the "regexner\_TOMES" directory (found in the "./NLP/stanford_edu/stanford-corenlp-full-2016-10-31" directory) and its files into the CoreNLP directory that contains the master JAR file (~"stanford-corenlp-3.7.0.jar").
+	- If you want to use the TOMES Project NER mappings, you must place the `./NLP/stanford_edu/stanford-corenlp-full-2016-10-31/regexner_TOMES` directory and its files into the CoreNLP directory that contains the master JAR file (~"stanford-corenlp-3.7.0.jar").

 # Installation
 After installing the external dependencies above, you'll need to install some required Python packages.

-The required packages are listed in the "./requirements.txt" file and can easily be installed via PIP <sup>[1]</sup>: `pip3 install -r requirements.txt`
+The required packages are listed in the `./requirements.txt` file and can easily be installed via PIP <sup>[1]</sup>: `pip3 install -r requirements.txt`

 You should now be able to use TOMES Tagger from the command line or as a locally importable Python module.